vdegenne/vcms/README.md

 ```

 The bootstrap file initializes the projects for you.
 It defines the autoloader, set some useful variables for the projects, and prepare the database if any.

+## the pages

+Before creating a page to demonstrate how the framework manages them, we have to understand how they are organized.
+A page location is matching the exact same path of the http request uri.
+For instance if a user requests `http://example.com/welcome`, the path to the page is `./pages/welcome/.`.
+This way we always know where the page remains and can locate it quickly.

+(note: you can change this behavior either in`.htaccess` or